 One might think that being a simple tank full of gas/diesel, it doesn't need any maintenance since it's just a medium for storing liquid.

 Wrong!
-Long term fuel storage has some effects on the fuels stored and also the nature of the materials used to create the tanks indirectly affect the stored fuels.
+Long term fuel storage has some effects on the fuels stored.
+Also the nature of the materials used to create the tanks indirectly affect the stored fuels.

 Fuel tank maintenance is a vital necessity to successful fuel storage.
-It is needed to ensure that the fuel doesn’t go “bad” making the investment in the stored amount go to waste and also to ensure that “dirty fuel” which is contaminated, is not added to the fleet or to equipment as it may cause costly equipment damages and poor performance.
+It's needed to ensure that the fuel doesn't go "bad", making the investment in the stored amount go to waste.
+Secondly, also to ensure that "dirty fuel" which is contaminated, is not added to the fleet or to equipment.
+Consequently it may cause costly equipment damages and poor performance.

 What happens to the fuel in the fuel tank?

 Both gas and diesel experience the same issues when being stored in fuel tanks for medium-long term.
 Even when the fuel tank is emptied and refilled in a short term, a well known storage fact is that 3% of the tank volume never actually exchanges, that means about 120 gallons in a 4,000 gallon fuel tank per refill.
 This results in good, fresh fuel being mixed with older, stale "bad" fuel thus reducing overall performance.
 But that's not all.

 Let's take diesel for example today:

 Besides the fuel tank volume that never actually gets exchanged, diesel also can carry 0.01% by weight of water.
 That translates into an extra 10 gallons of water in the tank PER EACH refueling of the storage tank.

 Also a fuel tank will never hold a 100% of its capacity all the time.
 This leaves a gap between the fuel and the tank wall where air is present.
 Consequently, due to temperature differences between the inside of the tank and the outside, condensation appears.